OlZe/Functional-Chess/README.md

 [![Package Version](https://img.shields.io/hexpm/v/chess)](https://hex.pm/packages/chess)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/chess/)

+This is the game of chess implemented in [Gleam](https://gleam.run/) using a purely functional programming paradigm.
+Functionality is ensured using unit tests.

-This has no UI or I/O. This is purely just a library to be used by other code to play chess.
+This project has no UI or I/O. This is purely just a library to be used by other code to play chess through the public facing types/function APIs.

 The API is minimal and easy to use.
-Refer to the documentation.
+Refer to the [online documentation](https://olze.github.io/Functional-Chess/).

 ## Development